 SOUTH MANITOU ISLAND, MICHIGAN—Ferry around Lake Michigan for a taste of local history.

 Set sail for the sun-soaked beaches of South Manitou Island, part of a Michigan island chain that extends north to the Straits of Mackinac.
 This off-the-beaten-path isle is accessible only by the daily ferry from Leland.
 Visitors spend the day exploring the island and learning about Manitou history at the visitor center, followed by a delicious lunch at the island’s only pub.

-Lake Murray State Park.
+Lake George, New York.
 Photo by James Pratt-Oklahoma Tourism

 LAKE GEORGE, NEW YORK—Beach-hop ‘til you drop with New York’s finest.